-The Eames House will be TEMPORARILY CLOSED.
+The Eames House will be closed through August 2021.

 Like you, we are closely monitoring news related to the COVID-19 outbreak.
 As we respond to this challenging environment, we will update you on our website banner/social media/blogs.
 The safety of our visitors, staff and volunteers is our top priority.
 We thank you for your understanding.

 Come get a close look at the Eames House.
 You are welcome to explore the grounds and the exterior of the house.
 The curtains and various windows will be open during your visit so you may view the interior.
 We think you will be pleasantly surprised at how much you can see of the interior through the windows of the house.

 Learn more about the site and the Eameses by speaking to our docents, who are usually on-site Fridays and Saturdays.

 - Admission for students with valid school ID is $1.
 (Current ID must be shown upon arrival for students over 12.)